Stalag VIIIB and the Work camps evacuated, January 1945

 My fathers’ Liberation Questionnaire dated 30th April 1945.
 This was probably completed in a reception area either in Germany or Belgium.

 On 7th September 1945, at the age of 26 years, he transferred to the R.A.O.C.
 (Royal Army Ordnance Corps) and based at POW Camp 167, Shady Lane, Stoughton, near Leicester, which held German POW’s and where his skill as an interpreter was used.

 POW Camp 167, Shady Lane, Stoughton, Leicestershire.

-He was demobilised on 18th June 1946, having been promoted to Staff Sergeant.
+Eric West was finally demobilised on 18th June 1946, having been promoted to Staff Sergeant.
 It was while working at POW Camp 167 that Eric West decided to embark on a career in Medicine.
 He remained in the Reserves until his 40th birthday in 1959.